Atharva Kulkarni

 • Exploring avenues for improving their reliability, safety, & trustworthiness.

-Before coming to CMU, I was a Predoctoral Researcher (Research Associate) at the Laboratory for Computational Social Systems (LCS2), IIIT Delhi.
+Before coming to CMU, I was a Predoctoral Researcher at the Laboratory for Computational Social Systems (LCS2), IIT Delhi.
 Even before that, I graduated with a Bachelors of Engineering in Computer Science from Savitribai Phule Pune University.

 I’m eager to connect with my academic peers!
 If our research interests align (or diverge) in intriguing ways, I’d be delighted to explore potential collaborations or simply exchange ideas!

-I am also a strong advocate for diversity and mentorship in computer science research.
-If you’d like to chat about navigating ML/NLP research, grad school applications, or want to collaborate on a research project, please visit the Outreach & Mentorship tab for more information.
+If you’d like to chat about navigating ML/NLP research, grad school applications, or want to collaborate on a research project, please visit the Outreach tab for more information.

 News